Slightly Non-Linear Higher-Order Tree Transducers: Conclusion

 Our methodology of connecting $\lambda$-calculus and automata via abstract machines may be compared to Salvati and Walukiewicz's~\cite{SalvatiWalukiewiczCPDA} use of Krivine machines in the theory of higher-order recursion schemes.
 Clairambault and Murawski~\cite{MAHORS} also compile affine recursion schemes to automata using a game semantics that can be seen as a denotational counterpart of the operational Interaction Abstract Machine.
 Ghica exploited ideas from the GoI and game semantics, to design a compiler from a higher-order functional language directly to digital circuits~\cite{ghica_geometry_2007}, in particular targeting Mealy machines.

 \begin{rem} The aforementioned work~\cite{MAHORS} is a rare example of application of some GoI variant to a setting that features the \emph{additive connectives} of linear logic.
 The additives are a source of non-negligible complications in the GoI, motivating our choice (discussed in the introduction) to follow the approach of Gallot et al.~\cite{LambdaTransducer,gallotPhD} rather than \titocecilia's \enquote{implicit automata}~\cite{iatlc1,titoPhD}.
 Indeed, the latter's solution to overcome the limitations evidenced by Corollary~\ref{cor:inexpress} is to work with a linear $\lambda$-calculus with additive connectives, enabling more flexible linear usage patterns.
 This is analogous (see~\cite[Remark~6.0.1]{titoPhD} for an actual technical connection) to moving from \enquote{strongly single use} to \enquote{single use} macro tree transducers~\cite[Section~5]{MacroMSO}.

-That said, some work in progress by the first author supports the idea that the ideas from~\cite{MAHORS} may be meaningfully applied to tree transducers. \end{rem}
+That said, later work by the first author with Dartois and Peyrat~\cite{DTP26} demonstrates that the ideas from~\cite{MAHORS} may be meaningfully applied to tree transducers. \end{rem}

 Salvati has shown~\cite{SalvatiTWA} that the string languages defined by abstract categorial grammars, which are very close to our purely linear $\lambda$-transducers, coincide with the output languages of tree-to-string tree-walking transducers.
 He explains in his habilitation thesis~\cite[\S3.2]{SalvatiHDR} that the proof ideas are similar to a game semantics of multiplicative linear logic --- and the latter is closely related to GoI, as mentioned above.
 It would be interesting to understand to which extent his approach implicitly resembles ours, despite a very different presentation.